-- Red fruit (strawberries, tomatoes, and cherries, etc.) contain lycopene and carotene that are antitumor substances and strong antioxidants.
+- Red fruit (strawberries, tomatoes, and cherries, etc.) contains lycopene and carotene that are antitumor substances and strong antioxidants.

-- A large family of plants called Cruciferae (broccoli, mustard, cabbages, turnips, etc.) is also beneficial for our health due to chemical sulforafen, known for its antitumor effects.
+- A large family of plants called Cruciferae (broccoli, mustard, cabbages, turnips, etc.) is also beneficial for our health due to the chemical sulforafen, known for its antitumor effects.
 They also contain organic compound indoles and isocyanates, also anti-cancerous substances.
 100 grams of broccoli has more than a recommended daily dose of vitamin C. Apart from positively affecting the stomach cells, cabbage is an excellent remedy against Helicobacter Pylori.

 - Spinach, chlorella, and spirulina contain large amounts of chlorophyll, which is an anti-carcinogen, and many more antioxidants, such as niacin (a molecule of life and eternal youth!).
 Caution: niacin supplementation can be dangerous.

 - Garlic: One of the papers published in 2016 has confirmed the excellent effect of the extracted white garlic; it can stimulate the function of T lymphocytes i.e., the natural killer cells function, the most important cells in against viral infections and malignancies.
 This is the basis for studying the onion inhibition and treatment of many malignant tumors, like breast tumors.
 Among active ingredients of the white garlic, the most important is Diallyl disulfide (DADS) that suppresses the growth of breast cancer cells, inhibition of free radicals, regulation of cellular decomposition, and more.
 Allicin, the second active sulfur ingredient, leads to apoptosis (programmed death) of the colon cancer cells.